China Mengniu Dairy (OTCMKTS:CIADY) Lowered to “Hold” at Zacks Investment Research

-China Mengniu Dairy (OTCMKTS:CIADY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of China Mengniu Dairy (OTCMKTS:CIADY) from a buy rating to a hold rating in a research report sent to investors on Wednesday, Zacks.com reports.

 According to Zacks, “China Mengniu Dairy Company Limited manufactures and distribute dairy products primarily in China.
 The company’s product pipeline consists of liquid milk products, ice cream, milk formula and other dairy products.
 China Mengniu Dairy Company Limited is based in Causeway Bay, Hong Kong. “